Lomas de Lachay:

 • Attractions: birds, lomas vegetation, panoramic views.

-Moderate difficulty trail that leads to a water spring (puquial), a point where moisture concentrates and attracts a large number of birds, especially early in the morning.
-Along the way, you cross the “concavidades”, a rock formation split by erosion that gives way to the trail.
+Moderate difficulty trail that leads to a water source (puquial), a point where moisture concentrates and attracts a large number of birds, especially early in the morning.
+Along the way, you cross the "concavidades", a rock formation split by erosion that allows the trail to pass through.

 • Difficulty: moderate.

 This is the longest and most complete route.
-It leads to the water spring and then ascends to the Cristo de Lachay, a high point with a wooden cross offering a panoramic view of almost the entire reserve.
-It is ideal for birdwatching enthusiasts and those seeking a more demanding hike.
+It leads to the water source, then climbs to Cristo de Lachay, a high point with a wooden cross offering a panoramic view of almost the entire reserve.
+Ideal for bird watching enthusiasts and those seeking a more demanding hike.

 • Duration: 2 hours (round trip).